redux-observable/redux-observable/docs/basics/Epics.md

 We have a standard Redux action creator `fetchUser`, but also a corresponding Epic to orchestrate the actual AJAX call.
 When that AJAX call comes back, we map the response to a `FETCH_USER_FULFILLED` action.

-> Remember, Epics take stream of **actions in** and return a stream of **actions out**.
+> Remember, Epics take a stream of **actions in** and return a stream of **actions out**.
 If the RxJS operators and behavior shown so far is unfamiliar to you, you'll definitely want to take some time to [dive deeper into RxJS](http://reactivex.io/rxjs/) before proceeding.

 You can then update your Store's state in response to that `FETCH_USER_FULFILLED` action: